 - For eligible employees with instructional duties, the leave end date should coincide with the beginning of a semester.
 The department head and the individual may agree to shorten or lengthen the duration of the leave or make such a leave part-time.

 - Discretionary leaves must fall within the term of appointment and must be taken concurrently with other applicable leaves as appropriate.

 - An employee's resumption to pay status requires a return to duties.

-A discretionary leave for two weeks or less requires the approval of the responsible administrator/supervisor.
-More than two weeks of discretionary leave requires the approval of both the responsible administrator/supervisor and department head.
+The responsible administrator/supervisor may approve requests for discretionary leaves of two weeks or less.
+For requests exceeding two weeks of discretionary leave, both the responsible administrator/supervisor and department head are required to approve the requests.
 Additional time beyond one year also requires approval from the dean, vice president, or chancellor.
-The individual requesting discretionary leave of more than two weeks time should submit a written request to the responsible administrator/supervisor and department head within a reasonable time frame prior to the expected beginning date of the leave.
+The employee requesting discretionary leave of more than two weeks’ time should submit a written request to the responsible administrator/supervisor and department head within a reasonable time frame prior to the expected beginning date of the leave.